Which Amazon Music subscription should you get?

 Amazon offers two plans for its music service — Prime Music and Amazon Music Unlimited — and Amazon Music Unlimited is itself available in four tiers.
 Here's how they break down.

 - Prime Music: This one is free.
 If you have Amazon Prime, you have Prime Music.
-It only has two million songs, so at some point, you'll hit a wall if you try to listen to something a little more obscure.
+It only has two million songs that you can select individually, so at some point, you'll hit a wall if you try to listen to something a little more obscure.
+If you're in shuffle mode, however, all of Amazon's 100 million songs are available to Prime members.
 Prime Music is available on all devices.

 - Amazon Music Unlimited Ad-Supported Plan This is a free version of Amazon Music Unlimited that's supported by advertising and offers "thousands" of songs in playlists and stations.

 - Amazon Music Unlimited Individual Plan: This one runs $9 per month (or $79 a year) for Prime members or $10 per month for everyone else.
 It opens up the library to over 50 million songs!

 - Amazon Music Unlimited Single Device Plan: This $4 per month plan attaches to an Echo device and seems like a good deal at first.
 However, keep in mind that it only works with a single Echo or Fire device.
 If you have more than one, you'll need the Unlimited Individual plan.

 - Amazon Music Unlimited Student Plan: This plan is geared toward college students who are members of Amazon's Prime Student service.
 The Prime Student service is available for $60 per year, and you can add Amazon Music Unlimited to the service for just $1 per month.